Editing Datasets

 A table relationship is used to relate two tables.
 The most common example is a foreign key constraint in a relational database.

-A table_relationship may contain the following properties
+A table_relationship contains the following properties:

 table